tinaselenge/proposals/056-kafka-roller-kraft.md

 The triggers for broker remain the same as Zookeeper mode.

-**NOTE** There is a related proposal describing how to diff controller configuration currently being discussed: [PR #82](https://github.com/strimzi/proposals/pull/82)

 ### Rollability checks
 The checks made by the KafkaRoller in different modes is described below.